-Lemon balm was traditionally used to uplift the spirits.
+Lemon Balm was traditionally used to uplift the spirits.
 As Culpepper mentioned, some of its properties are spiritual in nature.
 This herb was used in spells to heal broken hearts and to attract romantic love.

-Lemon balm may be described as a herb that relaxes, soothes and supports the nervous system.
+Lemon Balm may be described as a herb that relaxes, soothes and supports the nervous system.
 It may also be used as a gentle sedative to help promote sleep.
 As well, Lemon balm may help to lessen skin disorders, insect bites and viral infections.